HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

     };
     std::vector<FrameData> framesData{FRAMES_IN_FLIGHT};

-Create the fences after the queue creation :
+Create the fences after the queue creation in the `onInit()` method :

     for (auto& frameData : framesData) {
         frameData.inFlightFence = vireo->createFence();
     }

 It's time to create the swap chain.
-Add a [SwapChain](https://henrimichelon.github.io/Vireo/classvireo_1_1SwapChain.html) field :
+Add a [SwapChain](https://henrimichelon.github.io/Vireo/classvireo_1_1SwapChain.html) field to your application interface:

     std::shared_ptr<vireo::SwapChain> swapChain;

 We need the window handle to create the swap chain.
 The window is created by the `Win32Application` and the os-specific handle is stored in the `windowHandle` field of the base `Application` class.
-We can use this field to create the swap chain, just after the `graphicQueue`
+We can use this field to create the swap chain, just after the `graphicQueue` creation, in the `onInit()` method :
-creation:

     swapChain = vireo->createSwapChain(
         vireo::ImageFormat::R8G8B8A8_SRGB,